lanl/hippynn/docs/source/examples/excited_states.rst

 For a more detailed description, please see the paper [Li2023]_

-Multi-targets nodes are recommended due to efficiency and fewer recursive layers.
+Multi-targets nodes are recommended over the usage of one node per target.

 For energies, the node can be constructed just like the ground-state counterpart::